jeokrohn/mxnumplan/Readme.md

 This Python script:

 * pulls the latest numbering plan from the website
+* caches the obtained information locally (same file name as obtained from IFT website)
 * identifies the mobile ranges
 * summarizes these ranges to a minimal set of patterns
-* provisions blocking translation patterns all of these patterns
+* provisions blocking translation patterns or route patterns for all of these patterns

 The script requires Python 3.6 or later.